XavierAgostino/algo-platform/README.md

 - Assign graph creation exercises using manual mode
 - Show real-time algorithm state changes
 - Compare different algorithms side-by-side
+- Use the platform as a teaching resource for multiple algorithm topics

 ### For Self-Learners